Altinn/altinn-studio-docs/content/app/design/guidelines/components/helptext/_index.en.md

 You can also use the help text field to explain rules, terms or explain why the information is necessary.

 ### Guidelines:
-- Helper texts are placed together with a label or title that needs further explanation.
+- Help texts are placed together with a label or title that needs further explanation.
 - If the content is necessary information to answer the form correctly, **do not** use the helper text, as required information should be placed in an info text in the UI (below the label).

 ### Example of usage: